jppunnett/dboom/README.md

 	Options:

-		-n   Number of requests to send to <url>.
+		-n nreqs    Number of requests to send to <url>.
 Default is 200.
-		-c   Number of concurrent requests.
+		-c nconcurr Number of concurrent requests.
 Default is 50.
-		-TBD More to come...
+		-t timeout  Number of milliseconds to wait until timing out.
+		            Default is 0, never time out.

 ## Design Notes